open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-A codebase MUST be versioned. | yes | [version list](https://open-zaak.readthedocs.io/en/latest/development/index.html) A codebase that is ready to use MUST only depend on other codebases that are also ready to use. | yes | [Open source dependencies](https://github.com/open-zaak/open-zaak/blob/main/docs/introduction/open-source/dependencies.rst)
+A codebase MUST be versioned. | yes | [version list](https://open-zaak.readthedocs.io/en/latest/development/index.html) The codebase MUST prominently document whether or not there are versions of the codebase that are ready to use. | yes |
-A codebase that is not yet ready to use MUST have one of the labels: prototype, alpha, beta or pre-release version. | N/A | Is ready
+Codebase versions that are ready to use MUST only depend on versions of other codebases that are also ready to use. | yes | [Open source dependencies](https://github.com/open-zaak/open-zaak/blob/main/docs/introduction/open-source/dependencies.rst)
 A codebase SHOULD contain a log of changes from version to version, for example in the `CHANGELOG`. | yes | [changelog](https://open-zaak.readthedocs.io/en/latest/development/changelog.html)
+It is OPTIONAL to use semantic versioning. | yes | Not explicitly documented as following semantic versioning